Olex2/Olex2Manual/Tasks/05_model_building.md

 For very many operations in Olex2 the following statement is true: If you have a selection, the operation will act on this selection.
 If you do not have a selection, the operation will be applied to ALL atoms.
 For example, if you have two isotropic atoms selected and type `CODE anis`, only these two atoms will be made anisotropic.
 If you have nothing selected and do the same, ALL atoms will become anisotropic.
 Olex2 offers several options for selecting atoms individually:

-- Left click with the mouse on an atom or multiple atoms in turn to select one or more atoms.
+- LEFT CLICK with the mouse on an atom or multiple atoms in turn to select one or more atoms.
 - Under `@Work|Select`:
     - @@Exclusive@@ or @@Additive@@ enable either C, H, N, O or all atoms to be selected either individually or additively.
     - @@Selection@@: the current atom selection can be Inverted, Deselected, Deleted or Previous returns to the previous atom selection.